-Although the legislation most needed varies from state to state, our initial focus will be on the following seven proposals (hyperlinks are to PDFs of the proposals that have been approved for circulation in Missouri).
+Since the legislation most needed varies from state to state, we are offering an overview of the following seven proposals (hyperlinks are to PDFs of the proposals that have been approved for circulation in Missouri).
 These are described in our video and on this page below.

 THE “FAB FOUR”

 FOUR PROPOSALS THAT REFORM THE ELECTORAL SYSTEM AND MAKE GOVERNMENTS MORE GENUINELY REFLECTIVE OF THE WILL OF THE PEOPLE.

 - Elect members of state legislatures with an “ordered list” form of proportional representation.
 Proportional representation is the most effective means of giving voters throughout a state a much broader range of candidates, including third party and independent candidates, making every vote count and every voter is represented.
 (The campaign in Missouri for this proposal is our most active campaign at present.
 Petitions are due in the Secretary of State’s office by May 6, 2017.)

 - A public financing option for candidates that will level the playing field in elections by providing matching funds to candidates who voluntarily agree not to accept contributions from corporations or for more than $1000, and to raise at least half their money from contributors giving a total of $100 or less per election.
 (Approved for circulation in Missouri.)

 - Ranked-choice voting for state-wide offices, which makes elections more competitive and gives voters a broader range of choices by eliminating the “spoiler effect.”
 (Approved for circulation in Missouri.)
 (RCV was passed in Maine in 2016 using the initiative process.)